1951 – 2000

 Iowa Farm Bureau finished constructing its current West Des Moines building in 1973.
 This silent video provides a glimpse at the 1973 building dedication and time capsule installation.

 In 1976 (as part of the U.S. Bicentennial Celebration), Iowa Farm Bureau and the Iowa Department of Agriculture (now the Iowa Department of Agriculture and Land Stewardship) began awarding Century Farm Awards to farms that have stayed in the same family for 100 years.
 In 2006, Iowa Farm Bureau and IDALS added a Heritage Farm Award, for farms that have been in the same family for 150 years.
-Since 1976, 20,427 awards have been presented (including 473 in 2017).
+From 1976 – 2017, 20,427 awards have been presented (including 473 in 2017).
 The awards ceremony is held annually at the Iowa State Fair.

 Iowa Farm Bureau played an important role in the development and implementation of the Ag Productivity Formula, along with Iowa State University economists.
 Prior to this time, property taxes on farm land were assessed primarily on the value of the land.
 During poor crop years, a farmer was hard-pressed to afford the taxes.
 The formula uses land values and also the price of corn and soybeans over a five-year average in order to smooth out the curve of taxes assessed.
 Other states have copied the formula, which has been a huge victory for farmers.